SilGosker/SimpleSockets/README.md

   "message": "Bar"
 }
 ```
 This whole json is sent from the client to the server.
 The message that needs to be processed is `Bar`, but the event is `Foo`.
-And this is the part that is so powerful, because we can invoke different pieces of code based on input of a client.
+And this is the part that is so powerful, because we can invoke different pieces of code based on the input of any given client.

 #### Event types
 Event types are the way events are registered and extracted from the complete message.
 In the case of `EventSocket`, this is a simple JSON message as shown earlier.
 When referring to `Event Types`, we are referring to the **structure** of a message.
 When referring to an event, we are referring to the **identifier** or **name** of the event.